-- ◆ Handsets are still registered - ◆ The system PIN is not reset.
+- Handsets are still registered - The system PIN is not reset.

-The following settings in particular are reset to the default settings (you can make the settings marked ")" via the Web configurator):
+The following settings in particular are reset to the default settings:

-- The entered ISDN MSNs and VoIP connections (are deleted)

-- The assignment of send and receive connections

 - Settings for the ringer melodies and volume levels

 - Settings for wake-up calls and appointments

-- ◆ Audio settings for VoIP connections )

-- ◆ DTMF settings )

-- ♦ Own area code
+- Own area code

 - Settings for the local network

 - The names of the handsets

 - SMS settings (e.g., SMS service centres,)

 - Eco Mode and Eco Mode+ are deactivated

-- ◆ PABX connection settings
+- PABX connection settings

 - Answering machine settings and personal announcements are deleted

-- ◆ Function and display key assignments as well as key 1∞
+- Function and display key assignments as well as key 1.

-- Settings for network services: call divert, call transfer (ECT)
+- Settings for network services: call divert